Halium/docs/supplementary/devices/rolex.rst

 Unlocking the bootloader WILL void the warranty for this device.

 To unlock the bootloader, you need to get the permission from Xiaomi.
-Takes around a week or two.
-It is rather simple.
+Takes around a week or two. `Offical Guide <http://en.miui.com/thread-246705-1-1.html>`_.

 Press Volume Down + Power Button to enter fastboot mode.